-The annual maintenance dredging for both the 35-foot and 38-foot project channels and turning basin was completed in December of 2018.
-Approximately 450,000 cubic yards of material was removed.
+The annual maintenance dredging for both the 35-foot and 38-foot project channels and turning basin was completed in August of 2019.
+Approximately 260,000 cubic yards of material was removed.

-The following work will be accomplished in FY 2019: Semi-monthly channel condition surveys and issuance of channel statements to the maritime community, disposal area maintenance and construction activities by in house hired-labor group along with leased equipment service contract work and environmental support services.
+The following work will be accomplished in FY 2020: Semi-monthly channel condition surveys and issuance of channel statements to the maritime community, disposal area maintenance and construction activities by in house hired-labor group along with earthwork preparation service contract work and environmental support services.

-The annual maintenance-dredging contract for both the 35-foot and 38-foot project channels and turning basin is scheduled to be advertised in May of 2019.
-Actual dredging should commence in early August 2019 with completion within approximately 30 days.
+The annual maintenance-dredging contract for both the 35-foot and 38-foot project channels and turning basin is scheduled to be advertised in May of 2020.
+Actual dredging should commence in early August 2020 with completion within approximately 30 days.

-A partial winter dredging of the outer end of the project from the east end of Berth 1 to its entrance at the Delaware River is scheduled to be accomplished in January of 2020.
+A partial winter dredging of the outer end of the project from the east end of Berth 1 to its entrance at the Delaware River is scheduled to be accomplished in March of 2020.

-Summarized Federal Financial Data (\$000)

-FY 15 Allocation 3,653

-FY 16 Allocation 3,807

-FY 17 Allocation 5,062 Additional funds received from reprogramming (\$750)

-FY 18 Allocation 13,780 Additional funds (\$5,775) was received thru the Work Plan.
+Summarized Federal Financial Data (\$000) FY 16 Allocation 3,807 FY 17 Allocation 5,062 Additional funds received from reprogramming (\$750) FY 18 Allocation 13,780 Additional funds (\$5,775) was received thru the Work Plan.

-FY 19 Budget 5,491

 FY 19 Allocation 11,291 Additional funds (\$5,800) was received thru the Work Plan.

-FY 20 Budget 7,740
+FY 20 Allocation 10,263 Additional funds (\$2,600) was received thru the Work Plan.
+FY 21 Budget 7,970